Biden visits tornado-stricken Kentucky bringing federal aid, empathy | Politics

 The disaster has thrown Biden into his familiar role as consoler-in-chief, and he promised to bring the might of the federal government to rebuild devastated communities that suffered billions of dollars in damage.
 Kentucky Governor Andy Beshear offered a grim update on Tuesday, saying the dead included a dozen children https://www.reuters.com/article/usa-weather-tornadoes-idAFL1N2SZ28D, the youngest of whom was a 2-month-old infant.

-President Joe Biden took an aerial tour of Kentucky on Wednesday to survey the areas hardest hit by one of the deadliest tornado outbreaks in recent U.S. history, a system that killed at least 74 people in the state and at least 14 elsewhere.
+President Joe Biden toured Kentucky on Wednesday to survey the areas hardest hit by one of the deadliest tornado outbreaks in recent U.S. history, a system that killed at least 74 people in the state and at least 14 elsewhere.
 The disaster has thrown Biden into his familiar role as consoler-in-chief, and he promised to bring the might of the federal government to rebuild devastated communities that suffered billions of dollars in damage.

 Kentucky Governor Andy Beshear offered a grim update on Tuesday, saying the dead included a dozen children https://www.reuters.com/article/usa-weather-tornadoes-idAFL1N2SZ28D, the youngest of whom was a 2-month-old infant.
 He said he expected the death toll to rise in the coming days, with more than 100 still missing.
-Biden, aboard Air Force One, landed at the Army installation at Fort Campbell, Kentucky, before getting on his Marine One helicopter to fly to Mayfield and Dawson Springs, two towns that were largely flattened by the twisters.
+Biden, aboard Air Force One, landed at the Army installation at Fort Campbell, Kentucky, and boarded his Marine One helicopter for a first-hand view of the devastation wrought by the tornado.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)